-During 2021 and 2020, the Company engaged an independent valuator to determine fair value of the investment property.
+During 2022 and 2021, the Company engaged an independent valuator to determine fair value of the investment property.
 During 2021, an impairment loss of HRK 1 million was recognised based on the values determined by the independent valuator.
-During 2020 there were no impairment losses regarding investment property.
+During 2022 there were no impairment losses identified in relation to investment property.